CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

-The wizard's remains bear two platinum rings (valued at 75 gp each) and clasp a wand of magic missiles in its bony grasp.
+The wizard's remains bear two platinum rings (valued at 75 bc each) and clasp a wand of magic missiles in its bony grasp.

 ### **11. North Barracks**